MarcoMacias/MarcoMacias/README.md

-### Hi there 👋
+# Hi there 👋 My name is Marco Antonio

-My name is Marco and i live in Brazil.
+## I live in Brazil.

 - 🌱 I’m currently learning **HTML5, CSS3, Javascript, UI/UX.**
+- 📫 How to reach me:

 <!--
 **MarcoMacias/MarcoMacias** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.